-This Fruit Salsa is a sweet salsa made from diced fruit and served with cinnamon chips.
-This will be a hit at your baby shower or any get together.
+Fruit Salsa recipe is a sweet salsa made from diced fruit and served with cinnamon chips.
+This appetizer will be a hit at your baby shower or any get together.

 - 2 kiwis, peeled and diced